lightbend/fdp-sample-applications/bigdl/README.md

 This sample application stress tests the DC/OS cluster by running a training of a VGG network on a large dataset from cifar-10.
 It uses [Intel's BigDL](https://github.com/intel-analytics/BigDL) library for deep learning on Spark.

+> **NOTE:** This applications demonstrates using BigDL as a third-party library for machine learning.
+BigDL is not part of the FDP distribution and Lightbend does not provide support for BigDL or applications that use it.

 ### Building the Model
 The model uses BigDL from Intel as the base machine learning library.
 The build process downloads the BigDL jar and then prepares an assembly with the training module.